wavemotion-dave/Excalibur/README.md

 Place the executable virtually anywhere (yes, it will run from an old 360K IBM Floppy if you really wish!) and double click to run.

-The 3.XX series is still in BETA.
+The 3.XX series is still in BETA but is quite functional.
 You can find a link to the older 2.05 as well as the latest 3.XX beta in the **Releases** section to the right of this page.
 If you find a problem, please report it via the Github Issues tracker at the top of this page (or contact me at daveber --AT-- gmail DOT com).

 <img width="786" height="449" alt="image" src="https://github.com/user-attachments/assets/2fd47163-e1b0-4ed2-9f64-ce52cefd202b" />
 <br>

-The manual can be found here:  [Excalibur Manual](manual.md)
+The brief manual can be found here:  [Excalibur Manual](manual.md)
 <br>

 # Donations Welcome (but never required!)